tu2-atmanand/Task-Board/README.md

 ## **Documentation**

-This readme will only provide a basic information, Ill highly recommend to go through the docs to understand the plugin better and to use the Task Board efficiently : [Task Board Documentation](https://tu2-atmanand.github.io/task-board-docs/).
+This readme will only provide a basic information.
+Ill highly recommend to go through the docs to understand the plugin better and to use the **Task Board** efficiently : [**Task Board Documentation**](https://tu2-atmanand.github.io/task-board-docs/).

+## Discussion

+Join the forum top to share your thoughts, ideas or requests and hear from other, how they have adapted to this GTD methodologies to get their tasks done and complete projects inside Obsidian : [**Task Board topic on Forum**](https://forum.obsidian.md/t/task-board-another-gtd-methodology-similar-to-github-projects-planning/90849?u=tu2_atmanand)

 ## How Does it work ?